purduequaic/Qiskit-Fall-Fest-2024/README.md

 - read an open access book [***Quantum Computing for the Quantum Curious***](https://link.springer.com/book/10.1007/978-3-030-61601-4)
 ## Hackathon
 - Develop and present Qiskit Project, a team of 2 - 5
-- kick off with Hackathon Themee Revleved at 4 pm on Friday, Oct 21, ET 115
+- kick off with Hackathon Themee Revleved at 4 pm on Friday, Nov 8, ET 115
-- the winning teams will be announced on 4 pm, on Wednesday, Oct 26 at this page
+- the winning teams will be announced on 4 pm, on Wednesday, Nov 15 at this page
 - the first place tem will get the IBM Swags.
 - participating teams will get certificates.